 Spring allergies are at their peak from April through June.
 Depending on the severity of your child’s reaction, they can be a real issue.
 The key culprits are the tiny, airborne pollen grains that come off trees, weeds and grasses.
-Another allergy trigger, outdoor mold spores, is found everywhere.
+Another allergy trigger that can be found everywhere is outdoor mold spores.
+Pollen and mold are hard to avoid when you want to go outside and play, but there are a number of ways to manage allergy symptoms.

 Is it allergies or something else?

-This a question we often get and unfortunately there is no straightforward answer.
+This is a question we often get, and unfortunately there is no straightforward answer.
 Many of the symptoms that we see with common viruses are the same symptoms a child experiences due to allergies.
-One feature that can help differentiate between the two is a fever.
+One key difference between the two is a fever.
 You will not get a fever from allergies, and many viruses do cause fevers.

 Medicine